 The system requests your date of birth, to facilitate recognition.
 If the combination of name and DoB is recognised by the system when completing an online form, it will bring up your existing contact information.
-This recognition system allows time-saving on repeat visits (memberships/conferences); allows correlation between membership and registration; prevents double subscription/registration; while facilitating online editing of membership records, papers, etc. The DoB is not made public, nor considered in any decision-making/admin processes.
+This recognition system saves time on repeat visits (memberships/conferences); allows correlation between membership and registration; prevents double subscription/registration; while facilitating online editing of membership records, papers, etc. The DoB is not made public, nor considered in any decision-making/admin processes.
 A recognition system relying on name only would be prone to error and would allow others to access your contact details easily.
-Our aim is to avoid your having to use a set of credentials (username and password) which might result in a security risk to other more important data held in other systems, due to the common practice of reusing such credentials on multiple systems.
+Our aim is to avoid your having to use a more 'normal' set of credentials (username and password) which all recent experience suggests increase the security risk to other more important data held in other systems, due to the common practice of reusing such credentials on multiple systems.
 The hacking of large corporations on a regular basis over the past decades has shown how this is a major problem with conventional approaches to security.
 The DoB alone is insufficient to onward hack other more important online/financial accounts.

 We however recognise that some consider date of birth to be 'security-sensitive'.
 You are not obliged to supply your real DoB - as long as you use the same DoB each time, it doesn't matter.
 Using your real DoB has the advantage of being easy to remember.